emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 ## The Inspiration

-I have this thing where I meet with a group of like-minded nerds once a week and discuss Lisp topics.
-Ostensibly, the group started as a book club, and the goal of that club was to read Paul Graham's book ["On Lisp"](http://www.paulgraham.com/onlisp.html).
+I have this thing where I meet with a group of like-minded nerds once a week to discuss Lisp topics.
+Ostensibly the group started as a book club, and the goal of that club was to read Paul Graham's book ["On Lisp"](http://www.paulgraham.com/onlisp.html).
 We constantly find ourselves drifting from that goal, but we keep working our way back towards it.
 We just can't help ourselves from